rnd-team-dev/plotoptix/README.rst

 PlotOptiX is a 3D `ray tracing <https://en.wikipedia.org/wiki/Ray_tracing_(graphics)>`__ package for Python, aimed at easy and aesthetic visualization of large datasets (and small as well).
 Data features can be represented on plots as a position, size/thickness and color of markers of several basic shapes, or projected onto the surfaces of objects in form of a color textures and displacement maps.
+Triangular meshes, generated in the code or loaded from a file, are supported as well.
 All finished with a photorealistic lighting and depth of field.

 No need to write shaders, intersection algorithms, handle 3D scene technicalities.
 Basic usage is even more simple than with `matplotlib <https://matplotlib.org/gallery/mplot3d/scatter3d.html>`__: